|

 Need a treat you don’t feel guilty about?
 These coconut flour brownies, with juicy raspberries mixed in are your perfect solution!

-Image shows a chocolate brownie on a plate next to a bowl of raspberries
+Image shows a chocolate brownie in the shape of a heart on a plate next to a bowl of raspberries

 My kids love to help.
 I love that about them, but the problem is, I’m not a very patient person.
 So it’s a lot of effort for me.

-Character-building effort no doubt, and it’s good for me.
-But that doesn’t change the fact that it’s hard sometimes.
+Character-building effort, no doubt, and it’s good for me.
+However, that doesn’t change the fact that it can be hard sometimes.

 Hard to take a step back and let the kids do it, even if it’s going to make a mess.
-Hard to be inefficient after I’ve worked so hard for so many years to be more efficient.
+It’s hard to be inefficient after I’ve worked so hard for so many years to become more efficient.

 But you know what?
 It’s worth it.
 Seeing the satisfaction of “I made this” on the kids’ faces when they bite down on something they helped with.